TeamShadow/Tutorials/tutorials/source/flow-control.rst

 Although not defined above, a key concept for ``while`` loops, and really any loop, is the **control variable or loop counter**.
 This variable controls how many times the loop will execute and prevents **infinite looping**.

-For example, let’s examine this block of code:
+For example, let's examine this block of code:

 .. code-block:: shadow